|

 Being inspired by Moss, Mislevy went further to ask whether there can be reliability without reliability (indices).

-Off-the-shelf inferential machinary (e.g. compute reliability indices) may fail if we quantify things or tasks that we don't know much about.
+problematic if we measure things or tasks that we don't know much about.

-Probability-based reasoning to more complex assessments based upon cognitive psychology is needed.
+Probability-based reasoning to complex assessments based upon cognitive

 A radical view of reliability